DVSneuro/2025-fmri-class/Lab-1.md

-Now we are going to open a standardized (or "normalized", which is a concept you'll learn more about later in the course) T1 template embedded in the image viewer.
+Now we are going to open a standardized (or "normalized", which is a concept you'll learn more about later in the course) T1 template embedded in the image viewer in your *fsl terminal*.

 ``` bash
 fsleyes /opt/fsl-6.0.7.16/data/standard/MNI152_T1_0.5mm.nii.gz &